One of the great things about being an entrepreneur is that you don’t have to abide by too many rules. Instead, you can create them.

 Take Care of Your 20% First

-If you’ve found that 20% of your effort is really resulting in 80% of your results, you’ll want to prioritize that 20% margin.
+If you’ve found that 20% of your effort is really resulting in 80% of your results, you’ll want to prioritize and improve that 20% margin.
 This often means taking care of it first when you begin your workday.
 Are there any tasks that would make you feel relieved by accomplishing them, no matter what else happened during the day?

 If you are a freelancer, this task may be your client work.
 Once client work is completed and turned in, you know you’ll be getting paid.
 From there, if you can’t respond to emails quickly enough or do outreach, it’s not such a detriment to your productivity and daily schedule.

 Plan to schedule your most results-driven tasks early in the day so you can ensure the success of your business.
 You will work in stretches, but the first stretch will often be more important/meaningful than the final stretch.

 Don’t Waste Too Much Time on the Other 80%

 So we know that the 80/20 productivity rule is pretty clear.
 We know we’ll have to do tasks that will fill up the remaining 80% of our time and effort.
 Still, it’s important not to spend way too much time on these tasks because they may produce minimal results at best.

 So what is technically considered too much time?
 It depends on how your workday is structured.
 If you’re simply performing daily short routine tasks, you can easily distribute your work based on the 80/20 productivity rule.
 However, what about larger projects?
 They are not so cut and dry nor are they always easy to divvy up.
 So how do you use this rule for them.